dwd31415/tensorflow-xlogx/README.md

 ```
 python3 setup.py install
 ```
+TensorFlow already has to be installed and should be up to date.
 ### Configuration
 By changing the content of src/settings.h and reinstalling you can configure this package.
 #### THROW_ERROR_FOR_NEGATIVE_LOGS_ON_CPU